-As shown in Table \ref{tbl:empSE}, estimates from the proposed Jenss-Bayley LCSM and its reduced model were precise: the magnitude of empirical standard errors of the parameters related to the slope or log ratio of growth acceleration was under $0.15$, although those values of other parameters were relatively large: the empirical standard error of the mean value of the initial status and that of the vertical distance between two intercepts was around $0.4$, while the value of the variance of the initial status and that of the vertical distance between two intercepts was around $1.5$ and $4.0$, respectively.
+As shown in Table \ref{tbl:empSE}, the estimates from the proposed Jenss-Bayley LCSM and its reduced model were precise: the magnitude of empirical SEs of the parameters related to the slope or logarithmic ratio of the growth acceleration was less than $0.15$, although the empirical SEs of other parameters were relatively large: the empirical SE of the mean value of the initial status and that of the vertical distance between two intercepts was around $0.4$, while the empirical SE of the variance of the initial status and that of the vertical distance between two intercepts was around $1.4$ and $3.8$, respectively.
 Those relatively large empirical SEs were due to the large scale of their population values.

 We provide the median and range of relative RMSE of each parameter for the proposed model and its reduced version under the conditions with ten repeated measures in Table \ref{tbl:rRMSE}.
 The relative RMSE combines bias and precision to examine the point estimate holistically.
-From the table, the magnitude of relative RMSEs of the growth factor means was under $0.07$, and the value of the variances of the initial status, asymptote slope, and distance between two intercepts was under $0.17$.
+From the table, the magnitude of relative RMSEs of the growth factor means was below $0.07$, and the value of the variances of the initial status, asymptote slope, and distance between two intercepts was less than $0.17$.